samridh-dev/votess-benchmark/README.md

 init.sh
 ```

+After doing so, review the `Makefile` to verify that each sub program will be
-After doing so, compile with
+compiled with the correct compiler.
+After doing so, run the following command:

 ```bash
 make clean && make && make